Paul Ford

 Scale changed that rhythm.
 Action expanded outward while consequence dispersed across distance.
 Understanding no longer travelled with behaviour.
 The system continued to move, but the movement no longer taught.

-In this environment, speed masquerades as intelligence.
+In this environment, speed masquerades as intelligence, and disconnection is mistaken for efficiency.

+A surge of activity is taken as evidence of progress.
 Chaos is easy to recognise, yet the deeper risk lies in acceleration without comprehension.

 A structural theory must begin with structure.